mosterme/mosterme.github.io/terminal/README.md

 ## SSH
 Windows 10 has a built-in SSH client that you can use in Windows Terminal.

+You can enter the ssh invocation directly into the "commandline" parameter.

 There is no need for [Cygwin](https://www.cygwin.com/) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) anymore.

+See [Tutorial: SSH in Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh) for more details.

 ![SSH Session](images/terminal-2.png)